ansible/ansible-dev-tools/README.md

-# The ansible content development kit
+# Ansible automation developer tools

 The `ansible-dev-tools` python package provides an easy way to install and discover the best tools available to create and test ansible content.